Can the abuser have a gun?

 - If the court has not given you an extra copy for your local law enforcement agency, you may want to take one of your extra copies and deliver it to them.

 Ongoing safety planning is important after receiving the order.
 People can do a number of things to increase their safety during violent incidents, when preparing to leave an abusive relationship, and when they are at home, work, and school.
 Many batterers obey orders of protection, but some do not.
 It is important to build on the things you have already been doing to keep yourself safe.
-For more information please visit the Safety Tips page.
+For more information please visit the Safety Planning page.
 Advocates at local domestic violence programs can assist you in designing a safety plan and can provide other forms of support.
 To find help near you, visit our MT Advocates and Shelters page.

 I was denied an order of protection.
 What can I do?

 If you are not granted an order of protection, there are still some things you can do to stay safe.
 It is a good idea to contact one of the domestic violence victim agencies in your area to get help, support, and advice on how to stay safe.
 They can help you come up with a safety plan and help connect you with the resources you need.
 To find a shelter or an advocate at a local program, please visit our MT Advocates and Shelters page.
-You will also find information on safety planning on our Safety Tips page.
+You will also find information on safety planning on our Safety Planning page.

 You may also be able to reapply for an order of protection if a new incident of domestic abuse occurs after you are denied the order.